Managing an RDS Proxy - Amazon Relational Database Service

 IdleClientTimeout

 A client connection is considered idle when the application doesn't submit a new request within the specified time after the previous request completed.
 The underlying database connection stays open and is returned to the connection pool.
 Thus, it's available to be reused for new client connections.
-If you want the proxy to proactively remove stale connections, consider lowering the idle client connection timeout.
-If your workload establishes frequent connections with the proxy, consider raising the idle client connection timeout to save the cost of establishing connections.
+If you want the proxy to proactively remove stale connections, then lowering the idle client connection timeout.
+If your workload establishes frequent connections with the proxy, then raising the idle client connection timeout to save the cost of establishing connections.

 This setting is represented by the Idle client connection timeout field in the RDS console and the IdleClientTimeout setting in the Amazon CLI and the API.
 To learn how to change the value of the Idle client connection timeout field in the RDS console, see Amazon Web Services Management Console.
 To learn how to change the value of the IdleClientTimeout setting, see the CLI command modify-db-proxy or the API operation ModifyDBProxy.